Interior H\"older regularity for stable solutions to semilinear elliptic equations up to dimension 5: Introduction

 for some dimensional exponent $\alpha\in(0,1)$.
 Here $B_r(y)$ denotes the ball with center $y$ and radius $r>0$.
 Moreover, they showed that $L^{2+\gamma}(B_{r}(x_0))$-norm of $Du$ for some dimensional exponent $\gz>0$ and $C^{\alpha}(\overline {B_r(x_0)})$-norm of $ u$ are bounded by the $L^1(B_{2r}(x_0))$ norm of $u$.
 Combining with moving plane method, they bounded $L^\fz(\Omega)$-norm of $u$ by $L^1(\Omega)$-norm when $\Omega$ is convex $C^1$ domain and $u$ has zero boundary.
 If $f$ is nondecreasing and convex in addition, they bounded $L^{2+\gamma}(\Omega)$-norm of $Du$ and $C^{\alpha}(\overline {\Omega})$-norm of $ u$ via $L^1(\Omega)$-norm when $\Omega$ is of $ C^3$ and $u$ has zero boundary.
 Via an approximation argument they further bound the $L^\fz(\Omega)$-norm of all $W^{1,2}_0(\Omega)$-stable solutions via some constant depending only on $ \Omega $ and rate $f(t)/t$, where they require $f(t)/t\to +\fz$ as $t \to+\fz$.
 The above bound via $ L^1$-norm is very important for them to show that extremal solutions are indeed $W^{1,2}_0$-weak solutions.
 Note that their proofs, especially the proof of their Lemma 3.1 which is crucial to get \eqref{holder}, heavily relies on the nonnegativity of $ f$.

 It is natural to ask, in dimension $n\le 9$, whether the nonnegativity of the nonlinearity $f$ is necessary to get the boundedness of $W^{1,2}_0(\Omega)$-stable solutions to \eqref{sta}?
 Cabr\'e \cite{c21} further asked that whether the nonnegativity of the nonlinearity $f$ is necessary to get the interior regularity of stable solutions?
 It was already proved by Cabr\'e and Capella \cite{cc06} that the nonnegativity of $f$ is unnecessary to get the boundedness of radial stable solutions $u\in W^{1,2}_0(\Omega)$ to \eqref{sta}.
 Moreover, in dimension $n\le4$, the nonnegativity of $f$ is shown by Cabr\'e \cite{c10} to be unnecessary to get the apriori boundedness regularity for $C^2$-stable solutions to \eqref{sta}; but in dimension $5\le n\le 9$, his approach does not work.
+Recently, in dimension $n\le4$, Cabr\'e \cite{c19} also provided a new and simpler proof of this result in \cite{c10}.
+In dimension $5$, Cabr\'e \cite{c19} established the interior $L^p$ bounds of $C^2$-stable solutions with $p<+\fz$ for any $C^1$ nonlinearity $f$.

 In this paper we prove that, in dimension $n\le 5$, the nonnegativity of $f$ is unnecessary to get the following apriori interior H\"older regularity of $C^2(\Omega)$-stable solutions to \eqref{sta}.

 \begin{thm} Let $2\le n\le 5$.
 There exists $\alpha\in(0,1)$ and $C\ge1$ depending only on $n$ such that $C^2(\Omega)$-stable solutions to equation \eqref{sta} with $f\in C^{0,1}(\rr)$ enjoy the interior H\"older $C^{0,\alpha}(\Omega)$-regularity \eqref{holder}. \end{thm} Moreover, under nondecrease and convexity assumptions on $f$, we show that the nonnegativity of $f$ is unnecessary to get the interior H\"older regularity of $W^{1,2}_\loc(\Omega)$-stable solutions to \eqref{sta}.
 For convenience, we write